 Torrance, Client Going 55 in 25 MPH Zone, 0.12% BAC, No Jail

 Greg Hill then argued that the blood alcohol test results were unreliable because there was absolutely no chain of custody and the laboratory technician who supposedly analyzed the blood did not sign the results strip for over 24 hours following the chemical examination.
-A chain of custody is required under Title 17 as well as Bullcomings v New Mexico, a recent U.S. Supreme Court case concerning blood tests in DUI cases.
+A chain of custody is required under Title 17 as well as Bullcoming v New Mexico, a recent U.S. Supreme Court case concerning blood tests in DUI cases.
 Its cite is Bullcoming v.
 New Mexico (2011) 564 U.S. 647, 131 S. Ct.
 2705; 180 L. Ed.
 2d 610; 2011 U.S. LEXIS 4790.

 While the District Attorney did not agree with such arguments, or at least would not admit to such an agreement, she agreed to dismiss three counts of the Complaint, two of which dealt with speeding (Vehicle Code § 22350) and failure to stop at a stop sign (Vehicle Code § 22450(a)).

 For more information about a rising BAC defense, a first time DUI and an IID, click on the following articles:

-Watch our video about DUI by clicking here.
+Watch our video about DUI by clicking here.Contact us.